Meltwater pulse 1A: Sea level and timing

-Meltwater pulse 1A occurred in a period of rising sea level and rapid climate change at the end of the last ice age, known as Termination I. Several researchers have narrowed the period of the pulse to between 13,500 and 14,700 years ago with its peak at about 13,800 years ago.
-The start of this meltwater event coincides with or closely follows the abrupt onset of the Bølling-Allerød (B-A) interstadial and warming in the NorthGRIP ice core in Greenland at 14,600 years ago.
-During meltwater pulse 1A, sea level is estimated to have risen at a rate of 40–60 mm/yr.
+MWP1a occurred in a period of rising sea level and rapid climate change at the end of the Last Glacial Period, known as Termination I. Several researchers have narrowed the period of the pulse to between 14,300 and 14,650 years ago.
+The start of this meltwater event coincides with or closely follows the abrupt onset of the Bølling–Allerød (B-A) interstadial and warming in the NorthGRIP ice core in Greenland at 14,600 years ago.
+During MWP1a, sea level is estimated to have risen at a rate of 40–60 mm/yr.
 This rate of sea level rise was much larger than the rate of current sea level rise, which has been estimated to be in the region of 2–3 mm/yr.